yzshi5/FLAPS/README.md

 ## Comments
 - A paradigm shift from Neural Processes, a principled Bayesian framework for general stochastic process regression.
-- FAPS is a generic posterior sampling algorithm for both function-space and finite-dimensional (standard) flow matching prior.
+- FLAPS is a generic posterior sampling algorithm for both function-space and finite-dimensional (standard) flow matching prior.
 We recommend using U-Net based prior (by default) if the resolution is fixed.
 - With dense observations, you can set rank=0 to inject white noise during Langevin steps.
 (UNet prior is recommended)
-- When use differential PDE solver as the surrogate, which is sensitive to initialization, FAPS is much more stable than Diffusion-based posterior sampling method.
+- When use differential PDE solver as the surrogate, which is sensitive to initialization, FLAPS is much more stable than Diffusion-based posterior sampling method.

 ## Notes
 - Check shell scripts before long runs; they set GPU devices, checkpoint names, and dataset paths.
 - Checkpoints and datasets are intentionally ignored by Git and should be downloaded from Hugging Face.
-- FAPS is robust to a very wide range of hyperparameters, the same configuration can be used for different setting
+- FLAPS is robust to a very wide range of hyperparameters, the same configuration can be used for different setting

 ## Reference